 This procedure is basically a standard abdominoplasty with the addition of recontouring of the hips, flanks and even the lateral thigh.
 If the flanks have excess subcutaneous fat but not significant excess skin, liposuction of the flanks is performed at the time of standard abdominoplasty.
-However, there are times, not infrequently, that there is significant excess skin of the hips extending onto the flanks, with ptosis (sagging) of the lateral (outer) thighs that a standard abdominoplasty will not work.
-A standard abdominoplasty will recontour the central ninety percent or so of the abdomen, but there will actually be an accentuation of the excess skin on the sides when the abdominal skin is advanced downward, creating a deformity which my OR nurses have termed a “muffin top”.
+Sometimes, there is significant excess skin of the hips extending onto the flanks, with ptosis (sagging) of the lateral (outer) thighs.
+In this case, a standard abdominoplasty will not address the skin excess over the hips.
+While a standard abdominoplasty will re-contour the central ninety percent or so of the abdomen, in these patients there will actually be an accentuation of the excess skin on the sides when the abdominal skin is advanced downward, creating a deformity which my OR nurses have termed a “muffin top”.
 This bulging of excess skin is not the same as a “dog ear”.
 A dog ear (how it got that name I don’t know) is when there is a small 1 – 2 cm pucker of skin at the ends of the incision.
-This can be recontoured at surgery, or if it is recognized or develops later on (fairly common), it can be easily trimmed under local anesthesia in a few minutes as a minor office procedure.
-The problem with the muffin top is that the surgeon is best off to anticipate the problem at the time of initial consultation rather than deal with it at surgery.
+This can be re-contoured at surgery, or if it is recognized or develops later on (fairly common), it can be easily trimmed under local anesthesia in a few minutes as a minor office procedure.
+The problem with the muffin top is that this is not something that can be fixed under local anesthesia in a few minutes.
+It is much better to recognize the potential for this problem during the planning stages for surgery so that the correct procedure is chosen.
 The treatment is simple…to surgically remove the excess skin.
-The problem is that if you try to treat it like a dog ear, with the patient lying flat on the operating table you will end up inadequately treating it and re-directing the ends of t he car upwards and above the clothing line, just what you don’t want to happen!
+The problem is that if you try to treat it like a dog ear, with the patient lying flat on the operating table you will end up inadequately treating it and re-directing the ends of the scar upwards and above the clothing line, just what you don’t want to happen!
 The best way to handle this is to plan for an extended abdominoplasty.
-When the patient is being marked for surgery in the standing position, markings are placed so as to remove this excess hip/flank skin but to keep the scar low, under the waistband of the clothing. during surgery, a standard abdominoplasty is performed in the usual manner, and the wound is dressed.
+When the patient is being marked for surgery in the standing position, markings are placed so as to remove this excess hip/flank skin but to keep the scar low, under the waistband of the clothing.
+During surgery, a standard abdominoplasty is performed in the usual manner, and the wound is dressed.
 Next, the patient is turned onto one side, exposing the entire hip/flank area.
 The excess skin is excised, the wound is closed and dressed.
 Next the patient is turned to the opposite side and the same procedure is repeated there as well.